Meet the distinguished faculty and staff of the Family Medicine Residency Training Program.

-Dr. Wendy Pavlovich is a pediatrician at Family Health Center San Diego (FHCSD).
-She received her medical degree from Tufts University School of Medicine and her Master’s in Health Sciences from Johns Hopkins Bloomberg School of Public Health, completing her training at the Boston Children’s Hospital/Boston Medical Center combined pediatric residency program.
+Dr. Wendy Pavlovich is the director of pediatric outpatient training at Family Health Center San Diego.
+She received her medical degree from Tufts University School of Medicine and her master’s in health sciences from Johns Hopkins Bloomberg School of Public Health, completing her training at the Boston Children’s Hospital/Boston Medical Center combined pediatric residency program.
 Since 2016, she has served as the pediatric outpatient training director, providing pediatric clinical education to FHCSD, Scripps and UCSD residents, as well as medical students.
 She currently chairs the American Academy of Pediatrics, California Chapter 3 Committee on Adverse Childhood Experiences (ACES) and Trauma-Informed Care.

 Jean Shiraki, D.O.Faculty

-Originally from Kauai, Hawaii, Dr. Shiraki earned her B.A. in Health and Humanity with a minor in East Languages and Cultures from the University of Southern California.
+Originally from Kauai, Hawaii, Dr. Shiraki earned her bachelor’s degree in health and humanity with a minor in East languages and cultures from the University of Southern California.
 She completed her medical degree at Touro College of Osteopathic Medicine in New York, where she served as the chair to the medical student section of the Medical Society of the State of New York.
-Dr. Shiraki completed her residency at the National Family Medicine Program at the Wright Center for Graduate Medical Education in Washington, DC and served as Chief Resident during her final year.
+Dr. Shiraki completed her residency at the National Family Medicine Program at the Wright Center for Graduate Medical Education in Washington, DC and served as chief resident during her final year.
 She joined Family Health Centers of San Diego in October 2019.

 Charles Bart Smoot, M.D.Faculty